-Targeting people allows you to define where your staff and volunteers should focus their attention.
+Targeting people allows you to define where your staff and volunteers should focus their attention to create meaningful interactions.
 By filtering the people in your database, you can create a precise game plan for accomplishing your goals.

 - Start filtering